sherman-jordan/pf2e-visioner/Actions.md

 Once the `Start Sneak` button is clicked, the player may move their token.
 While the sneak movement is in progress, an effect on the token informs the player and GM that the token is Foundry-Invisible to all other players.
 This applies both to allies and opposition.
 Once the sneak is completely resolved the token will reappear to players according to its Visioner visibility state.

-**Once the player clicks `Begin Sneak`, their callout changes to remind them to tell the GM when their movement is complete.
-For the GM, the callout changes as follows:**
+**Once the player clicks `Start Sneak`, their callout changes, reminding them to tell the GM when their movement is complete.
+For the GM, the callout changes to the familiar GM prompt to open the Results Dialog or Apply Changes, as follows:**

 ![Modified Sneak GM Callout](images/actions/sneak_gm_chat_2.png)